 Everything you need to know about avocado

 The avocado has many health benefits and virtues.
-In addition to being rich in fiber and antioxidants, it promotes weight loss and calms hunger.
+It’s rich in fiber and antioxidants, also it promotes weight loss.
 Discover these great reasons to incorporate this food into your diet.

 Although caloric, avocado could promote weight loss by calming hunger, according to a scientific study.
 In fact, they contain oleic acid, a fat that activates the part of the brain linked to the feeling of satiety, thus curbing cravings and allowing better control of hunger.
 Moreover, unlike other fruits, it has very little carbohydrate.

 One serving of 100 g of an avocado provides:

 15 g of fat (including 2 g of saturated fat)

 9 g of carbohydrates (including 7 g of fiber)

 It provides vitamin B6, C, and E and contains lower amounts of magnesium, iron, zinc, phosphorus, and vitamin A. Although it tends to be considered a vegetable, avocado is a fruit from a tropical tree of the Lauraceae family.